Justice of the Peace

 am happy to affirm in marriage.
 One of the greatest joys of being a JP has been performing weddings

-for members of the LGBT community.
+for members of the LGBTQ community.
 Click here for a video from Erin & Jen's beautiful wedding!

 Can my children be in the ceremony?